For thermal exchange of heat in the watercooling loop, you need the finest quality Radiator.

 Overall, this heatsink has a very dusty finish.
 You can have a very silent system without sacrificing any performance of this radiator.

 The heatsink is made up of copper and brass core with a matte black finish.
-The heater includes split fans, improved soldering techniques, and welded seam tubes.
+The heater includes split fins, improved soldering techniques, and welded seam tubes.

 This product is 395mm long by 121 mm wide by 35.5mm thick.
-And the lengths of fins per inch is 20.
+And the length of fins per inch is 20.

 Though the radiator is thick, the core is actually the same to suck out maximum heat.

-The XSPC radiator has 11 pipes in total meaning that pipe in the middle doesn’t do anything.
+The XSPC radiator has 11 pipes in total meaning that the pipe in the middle doesn’t do anything.
 Also, the coolant flows down five pipes down and then back up the other five.
-Although, there are less pipes, they appear to be a little larger.
-It means that the total air-flow is equalized.
+Although there are fewer pipes, they appear to be a little larger.
+It means that the total air flow is equalized.